 10.6 |

-Rajasthan is the largest millet-producing state in India, with a production of 56.74 lakh tonnes.
-See the table below to know the top millet producing states in India in 2022-23.
+Rajasthan is the largest millet-producing state in India, with a production of 56.74 lakh tons.
+Refer to the table below to identify the top millet-producing states in India for the year 2022-23.

 States |